- Sep. 4, 2019

 Please appoint a Contact Person in Japan.

-A Contact Person in Japan means any entity (a corporate body or an individual), who communicates with the Bank for the applicant relating to the JGB Book-Entry System and who has an address in Japan (Article 5, Paragraph 3, Item 5 of the "Rules Concerning the JGB Book-Entry System").
+A Contact Person in Japan means any entity (e.g., a Direct Participant), who communicates with the Bank for the applicant relating to the JGB Book-Entry System and who has an address in Japan (Article 5, Paragraph 3, Item 5 of the "Rules Concerning the JGB Book-Entry System").
 The Bank will contact the applicant via the applicant's Contact Person in Japan and send documents such as regulations relating to the JGB Book-Entry System to the applicant via the Contact Person.
 This also applies after the applicant becomes an FIP.

 In order to ensure smooth communication, each FIP can appoint only one Contact Person in Japan at a time.

-An applicant should complete the Application Form Attachment 1 [ZIP 55KB] and submit it to the Bank's Operations Department via the applicant's Contact Person in Japan appointed in paragraph 1 above, prior to submission of other documents such as a Letter of Intent (see paragraph 4 below).
+An applicant should complete the Application Form (Attachment 1 [ZIP 279KB]) and submit it to the Bank's Operations Department by email via the applicant's Contact Person in Japan appointed in paragraph 1 above, prior to submission of other documents such as a Letter of Intent (see paragraph 6 below).
+The Bank may request submission of additional documents when the Bank determines it necessary.

 By reviewing the Application Form, the Bank will determine whether the applicant fulfills the requirements for approval as an FIP, for example the applicant's financial condition and operational capability.